Dr George Alexandridis

 Profile & Expertise

-George is an Associate Professor at the ICMA Centre.
-He is also the Centre’s Programme Area Director for Postgraduate programmes as well as the founder and Programme Director of the MSc in International Shipping and Finance and co-founder of the MSc Accounting and Finance and the MSc in Economics and Finance joint programmes.
+George is an Associate Professor of Finance at the ICMA Centre.
+He is also the Head of Pre-Experience Postgraduate Programmes at Henley Business School leading the portfolio of Finance, Management, Real Estate, Accounting and Informatics Masters programmes.
+George is also the founder and Programme Director of the MSc International Shipping and Finance while he has previously served as Postgraduate Programme Area Director at the ICMA Centre.
 His broad area of expertise is in Corporate Finance, including Mergers and Acquisitions, while he also specialises in the area of Shipping Finance and Investment.

-Prior to joining the Centre in 2009 he was a Lecturer and deputy director of MSc in Finance Programmes at Durham Business School.
-He has also acted as an independent M&A advisor and worked as an investment analyst.
-George has established collaborations with Universities abroad as well as relationships with a number of organisations in the finance and maritime shipping sectors.
-He frequently appears as a commentator on financial and political issues on national television and in the press including BBC World, BBC News, Bloomberg, The Daily Telegraph, LeMonde and The Times.
-George is an affiliate member of the Chartered Institute of Securities and Investment (CISI) and a fellow of the Higher Education Academy (HEA).
+Prior to joining the Centre in 2009 he was a Lecturer and deputy Director of MSc in Finance Programmes at Durham Business School.
+George has established collaborations with Universities abroad as well as relationships with a number of organisations in the wider finance and maritime shipping sectors.
+George also acts as an independent investment advisor while he frequently appears as a commentator on financial and political issues on national television and in the press including BBC World, BBC News, Bloomberg, The Daily Telegraph, LeMonde and The Times.
+He is an affiliate member of the Chartered Institute of Securities and Investment (CISI) and a fellow of the Higher Education Academy (HEA).
 He holds a BSc in Business Finance and Economics and an MA in Economics and Finance from University of East Anglia and an MSc in International Money, Finance and Investment and a PhD in Finance from Durham University.

-George’s research focuses primarily on mergers and acquisitions, CEO turnover and shipping finance and has been published extensively in leading international journals including the Journal of Corporate Finance and Financial Management.
-His research is also frequently presented in a number of conferences in Europe, the US and Asia.
-George acts as a referee for several academic journals including Corporate Finance, Financial Management, Journal of Banking and Finance, the European Journal of Finance and Transportation Review and he also serves as Programme Committee member for European Financial Management Association conferences.
+George’s research focuses primarily on mergers and acquisitions, CEO turnover and shipping finance and has been published extensively in leading international journals including the Journal of Corporate Finance, Financial Management and Transportation Research.
+His research is also frequently presented in major finance and transportation conferences around the globe and has won a number of international awards.
+George acts as a referee for academic journals including Corporate Finance, Financial Management, Journal of Banking and Finance, the European Journal of Finance and Transportation Research and also serves as a member of several conference Programme Committees.

 George’s teaching is on corporate finance, mergers and acquisitions and international maritime trade at post-graduate level while he also develops and delivers executive courses for corporate clients.
-As part of his roles as module convenor and programme Director he has developed and introduced a number of teaching, learning and career development innovations aiming to enrich the practical component of the courses at the ICMA Centre and enhance the programme participants’ career prospects.
+As part of his roles as module convenor and Programme Area Director he has introduced a number of education and career development innovations aiming at enhancing the practical approach of the programmes and the students’ career prospects.

 - Mergers and Acquisitions